Filling the Gap and Setting a Baseline for 2020-2021

 To support schools with this option, ACT plans to provide SGP lookup tables for students who test spring-to-fall two grade levels apart (e.g, 5th grade spring 2019 to 7th grade fall 2020) and for students who test in fall and spring of the same academic year (e.g., 7th grade fall 2020 to 7th grade spring 2021).

 Under this option, ACT Aspire Summative assessments are not administered in fall 2020.
 Instead, schools use the ACT Aspire Interim assessments as the baseline measure of academic achievement.
-Schools can use the Interim assessments to identify students in need of additional instructional support for the coming academic year, and to monitor progress throughout the academic year.
+As an added support Perioidc assessments can be admistered at home to support blended learning.
+Schools can use the Interim assessments, at home or in the classroom, to identify students in need of additional instructional support for the coming academic year, and to monitor progress throughout the academic year.
 Students could take the ACT Aspire Interim assessments at their 2019-2020 grade level early in the year (e.g., September) while they are trying to catch up or complete objectives from spring 2020, and then test at their 2020-2021 grade level later in the year.
 Or, schools could test students entirely at their 2020-2021 grade level.
 Students would then resume summative testing in spring 2021.

 For schools that normally use the Interim assessments, this option may not entail anything new, other than possibly testing students off-grade level early in the year.
 For schools that do not normally use the Interim assessments, this option would fill some of the void left by missing the summative assessment, and those schools could realize additional benefits of using the Interim assessments.
 Under this option, schools lose a year of data from ACT Aspire Summative, causing a disruption in progress monitoring and growth measurements made year to year.